-The 2021 Future Force Capabilities Conference and Exhibition is open to the press.
+The 2022 Future Force Capabilities Conference and Exhibition is open to the press.
 Please note, there are some classified sessions that will be closed to media.
+These closed sessions will be noted in the agenda.

 Media Guidelines for the National Defense Industrial Association